norlab-ulaval/libpointmatcher/doc/Datafilters.md

 ## Maximum Point Count Filter <a name="maxpointcounthead"></a>
 ### Description
-The size of the point cloud is reduced by randomly rejecting points if the total number of points exceeds a threshold.
+Conditional subsampling.
+This filter reduces the size of the point cloud by randomly dropping points if their number is above `maxCount`.
+The resulting point cloud while have `maxCount` number of point. the Based on:  Registration and integration of multiple range images for 3-D model construction.
+Masuda, T. and Sakaue, K. and Yokoya, N. In Pattern Recognition, 1996., Proceedings of the 13th International Conference on.
+879--883.
+1996.

 __Required descriptors:__ none
 __Output descriptor:__ none